pixie-io/pixie/DEVELOPMENT.md

 ### VM as buildsystem
 Uses a Ubuntu 24.04 as base to run `chef` to setup all dependencies.
 The initial compilation is CPU intense and `16vcpu` are recommended.
-On GCP: a balanced disk of 500 GB and a VM type that supports nested virtualization should be chosen `n2-standard-16` works well.
+This was tested on GCP: a balanced disk of 500 GB and a VM type that supports nested virtualization should be chosen, as of writing (May 2025)
+`n2-standard-16` works well.

 > [!Warning]
 >  The first build takes several hours and at least 160 Gb of space

-Turn on nested virtualization and dont use `spot` VMs for the first build as you do not want your very long first build to interrupt.
+Turn on nested virtualization and avoid the use of `spot` VMs for the first build to avoid the very long first build interrupting.
 If you create the VMs as templates from an image, you can later switch to more cost-effective `spot` instances.

 ```yaml
 advancedMachineFeatures:
   enableNestedVirtualization: true
 ```

-1) Install chef and some deps
+1) Install chef and some dependencies

 ```
 sudo apt update sudo apt install -y git coreutils mkcert libnss3-tools screen libvirt-daemon-system libvirt-clients qemu-kvm virt-manager